bluelabsio/records-mover/INSTALL.md

   other code that might be using libssl from a different source.
 * `psycopg2cffi` - The version to use if you use `pypy`

-If you are using the mvrec command line only, you can use `pip3 install 'records-mover[movercli]` and it just uses `psycopg2-binary`.
+If you are using the `mvrec` command line only, you can use `pip3 install 'records-mover[cli,postgres-binary,redshift-binary]` and it will just use `psycopg2-binary`.

 ### pyarrow